 On Page SEO is everything that’s visible to the user while Off Page SEO is everything that’s hidden; basically the work carried out that no one can see by your SEO company.
 I want to stress that you should leave both of these disciplines in the hands of professionals and taking a DIY approach is not advisable.

-So what are some On Page SEO elements that you need to be aware of to help your website rank better on Google?
+On Page SEO elements that you need to be aware of to help your website rank better on Google

 What is ‘Off Page’ SEO?

 This is what happens behind the scenes.
 It’s everything you can’t see that your SEO agency is doing in order to help your rankings.
 Because you have little control over what they are doing it’s important that you choose the right SEO company who is proficient at SEO and knows better than anyone else what they are doing when it comes to all the ‘Off Page’ elements.
 I have spoken about this ad nauseam throughout all my blogs and cannot emphasise the fact enough that if you choose the wrong SEO agency to implement your ‘Off Page’ SEO then you are going to wind up in serious trouble with Google; penalties, lost rankings are just the beginning.
 Make your you are wise in your decision and choose the right SEO agency from the beginning.

 Make sure you look out for these ‘Off Page’ factors when working with your SEO company.
 If you see anything strange (and I will list these below) you should bring this up with them.